 How to Make Banana Milk (Vegan, Paleo, 5 Minutes!)

-Learn how to make nut-free, vegan, and paleo banana milk in less than 5 minutes!
-It’s perfect for allergies, loaded with nutrition, and it tastes delicious!
+Learn how to make nut-free, vegan, and paleo banana milk in less than 5 minutes.
+This 2-ingredient alternative to dairy milk is perfect for anyone with allergies, and it tastes delicious!

 Notes on Ingredients